 If there are no study spaces available, you can also consider using the special music practice booths at Centre Céramique.
 They also have a piano.
 The practice booths all have music standards, and a good collection of sheet music is close at hand.
 Organ lessons are taught in the Maastricht Basilica of Our Lady or the Basilica of Saint Servatius on the Vrijthof.

-Our library is located on the third floor of the main building.
+Our library is located on the third floor of the Classical Department.
 Here, students and teaching staff are free to browse the extensive collection of sheet music (for a wide range of instruments), scores, books, periodicals and leaflets about competitions, festivals, concert diaries etc. If you are pressed for time, you can also access the catalogue online through the web-based catologue.
 In addition to our own files, the web-based catalogue provides access to the Open Library Network (OBN).
 This gives you access to the catalogues of over 400 libraries in the Netherlands, magazine articles and nearly 15,000 journals covering all disciplines, as well as more sheet music.
 If you cannot find a particular book, you can order it from the Dutch libraries through the inter-library lending system.
 To get free access, you need an IHOL (Limburg Higher Education Information Structure) library card.
 You can get this card by showing your student/identity card.
 Subject to certain conditions, you can also use this IHOL card to borrow books from other IHOL-affiliated libraries, including Maastricht University and Maastricht municipal library.